dschwen/chickenweather/README.md

 ## DHT22

 A DHT22 Temperature/Humidity sensor is attached to the GPIO pins of the Raspberry Pi.
-It is read using teh Adafruit library
+It is read using the Adafruit library

 ## OpenWeatherMap